abrady-dev/NAS-Build-2025/Tailscale setup.md

 ### 6. Testing Remote Access

-* Disconnect from your home network (e.g. join school Wi-Fi or use phone hotspot).
+* Disconnect from your home network (use a phone hotspot).
 * Enable Tailscale on your Mac.
 * Use the saved `smb://100.x.x.x` connection.
 * Confirm you can browse and access the NAS remotely.